Samsung heir arrested in corruption probe

 The 48-year-old, described as a key suspect in the scandal, narrowly avoided being formally arrested last month, after the court ruled there was insufficient evidence.

-But prosecutors on Tuesday made a second bid for his arrest, saying they had collected more evidence in recent weeks.
+But prosecutors on Tuesday made a second bid, saying they had collected more evidence in recent weeks.

-His arrest, the first for a Samsung chief, is likely to send shock waves through the group, which is a major part of the South Korean economy and includes the world’s largest smartphone maker, Samsung Electronics.
+His arrest, the first for a Samsung chief, will send shock waves through the group, which is a major part of the South Korean economy and includes the world’s largest smartphone maker, Samsung Electronics.

+“This is a blow to Samsung’s image as a global player in the short term,” HMC Investment Securities’ analyst Greg Roh told AFP.

+IBK Investment Securities’ Lee Seung-Woo said that given the cloud over Lee, at a time when the firm is attempting a complicated restructuring, Samsung could refrain from pursuing long-term investments such as overseas mergers and acquisitions.

 Lee’s father and grandfather repeatedly had close brushes with the law but were never jailed.